Panama Food Guide

 Azuero Peninsula

-Known for its traditional folk music, dances, and cuisine.
-Emphasizes local ingredients like corn, yuca, and seafood.
+Known for its traditional folk music (tamborito, mejorana), pollera dress traditions, and authentic Panamanian cuisine.
+Cultural heartland preserving Spanish colonial and indigenous culinary heritage.
+Emphasizes local ingredients like corn, yuca, seafood from Pacific coast.
 Dishes often feature simple preparations and bold flavors.
+Los Santos and Herrera provinces host major festivals - Corpus Christi, Manito celebrations with traditional food stalls.

 Cultural Significance: